What Is a Lean-to-Roof?

 They are also commonly used as extensions to existing buildings where space is limited or when a covered area is needed with a minimal amount of construction.

-The lean-to roof is the type of single roof in pitched roof types.
+The lean-to roof is a type of single-roof in-pitched roof type.
 It is called the pent roof or Aisle roof as well.

 Lean-to Roof Plan

 The lean-to roof is one of the very clean ways to connect an additional space to any existing building.
 They also make a popular choice for adding shade and screening to a porch, verandah, or when designing carport.

 The following is the lean-to roof plan for construction,